JADcooler/bitcoin/ecc/methodology.md

 // if some input doesn't exist, we reject block

 ### BUGS
-# MAIN.py shows balance where MAIN_F does not. -- high priority hold
+# MAIN.py shows balance where MAIN_F does not. -- in progress
+	#UTXO.tmp has different block ID but same coinbase????